The Fleshtones: 1990–2000 Ken Fox (born 1961 in Toronto, Ontario) joined the Fleshtones on bass in July 1990. Fox had formed Raving Mojos in Toronto and played with Joan Osborne and in Jason & the Scorchers. Since Fox joined, the Fleshtones lineup has remained stable.

-2001–present
+2001–2010

 In the 21st century, the Fleshtones collaborated with musician-producers Rick Miller, Jim Diamond, Lenny Kaye, and Ivan Julian, as well as self-producing work in Paul Johnson's Compactor basement studio in Brooklyn.
 The Fleshtones signed with Yep Roc Records in 2003.

 The Fleshtones were one of the last bands to play at Windows on the World atop the World Trade Center.
 In 2002, they played at a Night of Remembrance and Hope festival at CBGB.

-In December of 2003, the Fleshtones played at a CBGB 30th Anniversary show along with The Dictators, and in August of the next year, played Little Steven's Underground Garage Festival at Randalls Island in New York City with 39 other bands, including The New York Dolls, Iggy Pop, The Strokes, and Bo Diddley.
+In December 2003, the Fleshtones played at a CBGB 30th Anniversary show along with The Dictators, and in August of the next year, played Little Steven's Underground Garage Festival at Randalls Island in New York City with 39 other bands, including The New York Dolls, Iggy Pop, The Strokes, and Bo Diddley.

+2010–present

 In September 2016, the Fleshtones toured China for the first time in the band's career.
 The tour was organized by Shanghai-based punk band Round Eye.

+In December 2024, they supported The Damned and Doctor and the Medics on their UK tour.